About PB Junction

-PB Junction’s approach is to provide unique or more in-depth stories about Pine Bluff’s people, arts and music, and natural beauty by relying on personal interviews or other direct information gathering.
+PB Junction provides unique stories about Pine Bluff’s people, arts and music, and natural beauty by relying on personal interviews or other direct information gathering.
 For history and heritage, this site brings together disparate pieces of information from a wide variety of existing sources.
-The posts about local renewal and economic development sometimes go beyond the typical sources, whether from interviews, inquiries, or attendance at forums, for information shared with readers; others are key point summaries with links and references to additional sources; on some topics, more detail can be found in the Pine Bluff Commercial, from state and local government websites, or from city council minutes.
+The posts about local renewal and economic development sometimes go beyond the typical sources, whether from interviews, inquiries, or attendance at forums; others are key point summaries with links and references, listed fully near the end of a post if even one is not online, to additional sources.

 Pine Bluff is a city of just under 50,000 residents, located in southeast Arkansas and surrounded by agriculture as well as the neighboring communities of Dollarway, Watson Chapel, and White Hall.
 It has a mayor-council form of government, with the council formed of eight alderman (two per ward).